ibexa/documentation-developer/docs/users/passwords.md

 ## Password expiration

-In the **User account (ezuser)** Field definition, you can set password expiration rules, which forces users to change their passwords periodically.
+In the **User account (ezuser)** field definition, you can set password expiration rules, which forces users to change their passwords periodically.

 ![Password expiry settings](password_expiry.png)